odan/odan.github.io/_posts/2020-04-05-slim4-multiple-pdo-database-connections.md

 The challenge here is to configure the DI container so that different instances of a PDO instance are configured and injected into our repository classes.

-The problem is that the DI container simply maps a string (e.g. a fully qualified class name) to an object.
+With autowiring, the DI container simply maps a string (e.g. a fully qualified class name) to an object.
 Since `PDO::class` can only be mapped once, we have to come up with something else.

 Depending on the use case, I will present here several generic solutions, which can be further customized.